BY PASTOR T. O. BANSO

 Asa lost the fear of God.
 That’s why he didn’t tremble at the Word of God brought by the seer, Hanani, to him condemning him for relying on the king of Syria instead of relying on the LORD for victory against Israel thereby missing the chance to destroy the Syrian army (2 Chronicles 16:7).
 Rather than listen to what the seer said and repent, Asa became angry and threw him in prison.
 He also started to oppress some of his people.
 Maybe those who opposed him (2 Chronicles 16:10).
 He had lost the fear of God so he could act wickedly.
 The Bible says by the fear of the LORD one departs from evil (Proverbs 16:6).

 Leaders should imbibe the fear of the Lord.
 It would help them in their relationship with God and fellow human beings.
 Anyone who lacks the fear of God is capable of doing evil without his conscience pricking him.
-“All who fear the LORD will hate evil” (Proverbs 8:13 NLT).
+Proverbs 8:13a says, “The fear of the LORD is to hate evil” (NKJV).
+The New Living Translation renders it thus: “All who fear the LORD will hate evil.”
 Anyone who lacks the fear of the Lord will disobey the Lord without feeling guilty.

 If a leader fears the Lord, he’ll obey His Word.
 “Fear God and keep His commandments, for this is man’s all” (Ecclesiastes 12:13 NKJV).
 If a leader fears the Lord, he’ll not be oppressive.
 He’ll rule in the fear of the Lord.
 “He who rules over men must be just, ruling in the fear of God” (2 Samuel 23:3 NKJV).
-If a leader fears the Lord, his subjects, his followers, will be happy.
-“When the godly are in authority, the people rejoice.
-But when the wicked are in power, they groan” (Proverbs 29:2 NLT).
+If a leader fears the Lord, he will rule well and his subjects or followers will be happy.
+“When the righteous are in authority, the people rejoice; but when a wicked man rules, the people groan” (Proverbs 29:2 NKJV).
 Be a God-fearing leader.